 - Larger homes cost less per square foot than smaller homes, as many of the costs are spread out.

-- Extra decking, particularly if it is covered, will add cost to the home.
+- Extra decking, particularly covered decking, will add cost to the home.

-- Homes with more or larger windows and doors often cost more because of engineering challenges.
-Windows and doors themselves might not cost more than the siding and drywall they replace (unless they are quite large or higher end); however, an engineer must be used to specify how to create the seismic strength in the home that we require on Vancouver Island.
+- Homes with more or larger windows and doors often cost more.
+This is due to engineering challenges.
+Windows and doors themselves might not cost more than the siding and drywall they replace (unless they are quite large or higher end).
+However, an engineer must specify how to create the seismic strength in the home that we require on Vancouver Island.

 - Kitchens and bathrooms are the two most expensive rooms in a home.
-Multiple bathrooms in the floor plan of your home will indicate a higher cost per square foot to build than a home of similar size, but with fewer bathrooms.
+Multiple bathrooms in the floor plan of your home will mean a higher cost per square foot to build.
+A home of similar size, with fewer bathrooms, would cost less.

 - Homes with a more intricate roof layout will cost more than a simple design (potentially a 500% increase).
 More jogs in the exterior of the house, and valleys & ridges on the roof, will cost more to build than a basic design.

-- Made to Last often does not include the square footage of a garage in discussions of cost per square foot, but obviously, the presence or size of a garage impacts the overall cost.
+- Made to Last often does not include the square footage of a garage in discussions of cost per square foot.
+But, the presence or size of a garage impacts the overall cost.

 How Do Finishing Choices Impact Cost Per Square Foot?

-A client’s finishing choices can easily make up 50% of a home’s cost.
-Many builders give very small allowances for finishing costs in their estimates, but Made to Last prefers to understand a client’s desires and budget prior to establishing allowances.
+A client’s finishing choices can make up 50% of a home’s cost.
+Many builders give very small allowances for finishing costs in their estimates.
+Made to Last prefers to understand a client’s desires and budget before establishing allowances.
 Finishing items include:

 - Exterior items: roofing, windows, exterior doors & hardware, decking, deck railings, and siding materials.

-- Special exterior details: natural wood posts & beams, wood soffits, gutter guards, and unique downspouts.
+- Special exterior details: natural wood posts and beams, wood soffits, gutter guards, and unique downspouts.